Menu

 Tolerance of those of different faiths and beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
-Pupils also participate in cultural themed days e.g. Diwali and Chinese New Year.
+Pupils also participate in cultural themed lessons e.g. Diwali and Chinese New Year.

 Top